SamanthaLLee/LGBTQ-policy-map/README.md

 # Methodology

 I fetched all the data from [LegiScan](https://legiscan.com/legiscan) via Python.
 After developing a list of keywords (including "queer," "same-sex," "transgender," etc.), I looped through each state and used the Search API to query bills that contained those words and had relevance scores of at least 85%.
 The Bill API provided further details for each bill, such as its description, its status, sponsors and their parties, and voting breakdowns.
 All bills were stored into a JSON file, which can updated with a simple run of the Python script, and the React app filters through the data to route pages and display visuals.
+More specifically, the app groups the bills by state, then examines sponsorship to group bills on the state level by party support.

 # Todos